friznit/alive/README.txt

 Step 6     Run your ALiVE MP mission on your dedicated server and connect with your client

-Step 7     Go to alivemod.com War Room, under Recent Operations or Live Data Feed on the home page and you should see a message stating your mission was launched.
+Step 7     Go to alivemod.com War Room, under Live Data Feed on the home page and you should see a message stating your mission was launched.

 Troubleshooting Your Dedicated Server